VET313 Aquatic Animal Medicine and Fish Health

 - Have knowledge of principles of disease prevention, including infection containment and vaccination under farming conditions.

 - Be able to diagnose various diseases in farmed and wild fish based on histological preparations, provide a general description of pathological changes and indicate possible differential diagnoses.

-- Be able to conduct autopsies and know how organ samples should be collected for submission to a diagnostic laboratory.
+- Be able to conduct autopsies and know how samples should be taken for submission to a diagnostic laboratory.

 The teaching will focus on relevant species and modern farming of ths\ese.
 The teaching will include the diseases occuring in these species.

 Teaching is spread throughout 8th semester.
 Introductory instruction is given in the form of lectures, group rotation instruction in the mixed block in form of courses in fish histopathology.
 In addition, there is organized a field trip to Sandnes with visits to fish farms along with local fish health veterinarians and this is combined with practical autopsy and lectures about relevant subjects.
 In the teaching it is included a seperate study based on different cases and presentasions of these in plenary

 Recommended literature and detailed description of the course are found at the block's home area on Canvas